Poverty: Financial services

-Microloans, made famous by the Grameen Bank, is where small amounts of money are loaned to farmers or villages, mostly women, who can then obtain physical capital to increase their economic rewards.
+Microloans, made famous by the Grameen Bank, is where small amounts of money are loaned to borrowers who typically lack collateral, steady employment, or a verifiable credit history..
 However, microlending has been criticized for making hyperprofits off the poor even from its founder, Muhammad Yunus, and in India, Arundhati Roy asserts that some 250,000 debt-ridden farmers have been driven to suicide.

-Those in poverty place overwhelming importance on having a safe place to save money, much more so than receiving loans.
+Those in poverty place more importance on having a safe place to save money than on receiving loans.
 Additionally, a large part of microfinance loans are spent not on investments but on products that would usually be paid by a checking or savings account.
-Microsavings are designs to make savings products available for the poor, who make small deposits.
-Mobile banking uses the wide availability of mobile phones to address the problem of the heavy regulation and costly maintenance of saving accounts.
-This usually involves a network of agents of mostly shopkeepers, instead of bank branches, would take deposits in cash and translate these onto a virtual account on customers' phones.
+A large portion of the poor are unbanked because it is often not profitable to open bank accounts for the poor.
+One altervative option is the postal savings system.
+Another option is mobile banking which utilizes the wide availability of mobile phones.
+This usually involves a network of agents of mostly shopkeepers who would take deposits in cash and translate these onto an account on customers' phones.
 Cash transfers can be done between phones and issued back in cash with a small commission, making remittances safer.

-Reversing wealth concentration

-Oxfam, among others, has called for an international movement to end extreme wealth concentration arguing that the concentration of resources in the hands of the top 1% depresses economic activity and makes life harder for everyone else—particularly those at the bottom of the economic ladder.
-And they say that the gains of the world's billionaires in 2017, which amounted to $762 billion, were enough to end extreme global poverty seven times over.

-Proposals put forward to reverse wealth concentration that might reduce poverty include taxation and governance reforms, legal and financial labor supports, direct financial and medical aid, expansion of educational opportunities, and the development of civil infrastructure:
+Central bank digital currencies could allow, even in areas without internet access, digital transactions with little or no cost using simple feature phones.